Who Are We

 The Covid epidemic of 2020 has challenged the church with attendance as it has many churches.

 2022 presented a process to determine if the West Jefferson United Methodist Church had a desire to disaffiliate with the United Methodist Church.
-The process was executed, and the congregation voted to remain affiliated.
-The vote was 35 to disaffiliate and 67 to stay as is.
+The congregation voted 67 to 35 to remain affiliated with the United Methodist Church.

 While the history of church property is one aspect of our heritage, the most significant dimension of who we are has come through the lives of generations of people in a relationship with God and each other through faith in Jesus Christ.
 Through worship, fellowship, education, and service, we have sought to make our witness to the community and world.